Alilakkis12/UN-World-Population-Prospects--Lebanon-Population-Analysis/README.md

 How did life expectancy improve?

 **4. Comparison Analysis**

-Lebanon vs neighboring countries: Syria, Jordan, Turkey
-Lebanon vs MENA average vs World average
+Compare Total fertility rate of Lebanon vs  World average rate

 **5. Future Projections**
 What are the 3 UN scenarios (Low, Medium, High) for Lebanon in 2050?